 In other words, properly examining why Summerhill can say, ” This is a school with a very sound structure that allows it to succeed.
 Allows successful freedom.”

-So, this week we are going to talk about why a practical, workable freedom not licence can succeed.
+So, in The Structure of Freedom we are going to talk about why a practical, workable freedom not licence can succeed.
 Here are some questions that we will address:

 1.The reason for thinking about the design of habitat is to “orchestrate freedom not licence”.
 What do you mean by that?